 Product marketers need to communicate with their customers.
 Period.

-Don’t just take our word for it; 77% of people we surveyed in the State of Product Marketing Report 2021 identified strong communication as the leading skill PMMs need to succeed.
+Don’t just take our word for it; 80% of respondents we surveyed in the State of Product Marketing Report 2023 identified strong communication as the leading skill PMMs need to succeed.

 After all, they’re the people who use your product, sing its praises, but most importantly, let people know when you’re not ticking the boxes.